abesford/seizzmic-site-0c00b/src/pages/where-we-work.md

           version of what you have been in the past isn’t enough.

-          We help enterprises rethink their vision and business models and take courageous steps - to win in the digital economy and get ready for what's next.
+          We help enterprises rethink their vision and business models, take the right steps to win in the digital economy, and get ready for what's next.
         highlight: false
         actions:
           - label: Find out more